Updated 15 November 2018. This blog was originally published before the GDPR took effect in May 2018.

-The GDPR gives individuals eight rights relating to their personal data.
+The EU GDPR (General Data Protection Regulation) gives individuals eight rights relating to their personal data.
 Organisations must let individuals know how they can exercise these rights, and meet requests promptly.
 Failure to do so is a violation of the GDPR and could lead to disciplinary action.
+But first, what is a data subject?

 - The right to be informed